 If you’re a side sleeper, your shoulders elevate your spinal angle.
 This means you’ll need extra support in your pillow to make sure your neck doesn’t collapse.

 Meanwhile, stomach sleepers benefit from a thinner pillow because too much foam will cause your head to be unnaturally curved, causing pressure on the back of your neck.

 Finally, back sleepers should also opt for a medium loft pillow to prevent their heads from pushing forward.

 Don't adjust yourself.
 Let your pillow adjust to you.

 At Coop, we understand the need for a personalized sleep experience—because premium mattresses just won't cut it.
 That’s why we spent four years in research and development to create the perfect pillow.

-All our pillows are FULLY adjustable, so you can easily add, remove, and shape the fill to provide support where you need it and comfort where you don't.
+Our pillows are fully adjustable.
+Just add, remove, and shape the fill to provide support and comfort where you need it.
+You're this close to the restful sleep

 We also offer free customization for your fill, so you can discover your perfect amount of support and finally enjoy the restful sleep of your dreams.